IMEDEA-POP-LAB/IMEDEA-POP-LAB.github.io/DATA_MANAGEMENT_MANUAL.md

 - `pages`: Page numbers or article number

 ### Author Formatting Guidelines
-- Use full names as they appear in publication
 - Separate multiple authors with commas
 - Use "and" before the last author
-- For many authors, consider truncating with "et al." after 3-5 names

 ### Example Entry
 ```yaml